 They are the fastest-growing category at the moment and it's easy to see why: VERSATILITY.
 Gravel Bikes are pretty much road bikes capable of riding a variety of terrains, including gravel, single track and much more.
 Their relaxed geometry and bigger tyres provide a stable platform for all-day riding on roads less travelled.

 Gravel bikes are also robust, enabled to carry luggage, making them ideal for bikepacking adventures or those longer and faster commutes.

 Commuter bikes usually combine the flat handlebar position, geometry and comfort of a mountain bike with the speed and performance of a road bike, making them very versatile as well.
 Thanks to their upright riding position, commuter bikes are not as fast as traditional road bikes but offer a more enjoyable ride and higher visibility in traffic.
 This type of bike is a popular choice for commuting to work and general fitness cycling.
 They're best kept to sealed roads, although some bikes offer wider tyres that can handle light gravel use too.

 Did we say Gravel bikes were the fastest-growing category?
 Mmmm.
 The world is changing, and so is the way we see cycling with an Electric Bike approach.
 For each of the previously mentioned categories, we have a pedal-assisted option.
 You might be thinking or thought it at least once, and NO! it is not cheating.
 Ok, maybe you are cheating on getting more fun and enjoying more of your ride.
 Not to mention that Electric Bikes bring more people into cycling, people that otherwise wouldn't be able to start riding a bike, for example.

 If you haven't tried them yet, we invite you to do so.
 Smiles and good times guaranteed!

-Now that you got all the information, it's time to get that dream bike and let the good times roll!
-If you have any further questions, don't hesitate on contacting us through the different channels available.
+Now that you have all the information, it's time to get that dream bike and let the good times roll!
+If you have any further questions, don't hesitate to contact us through the different channels available.